jmblankley/LibraryDatabase/README.md

 # Library Database
-### Author: Joshua M. Blankley
+**Author:** Joshua M. Blankley
-### Date: August 30 2023
+**Date:** August 30, 2023

 ## Project Description

-This project was built to become more familiar with the needs for a true database system.
-It is a file based database system that keeps track of available books, libraries, and holdings of books that libraries have.
-Note: The files have been left empty so that you can use them with your own data.
+This project aims to enhance understanding of the requirements for a comprehensive database system.
+It is a file-based database system designed to manage information about available books, libraries, and the holdings of books within those libraries.
+Note: The provided files are intentionally empty to allow usage with your own data.

 ## Technologies Used